Published 2021-04-13. Last modified 2021-04-16.

 However, there may be a much more interesting option: hosting Django webapps as lambda functions.

-Digital Ocean hosts a nice nginx / Django configuration tool that works with any server, not necessarily at Digitial Ocean.
+Digital Ocean hosts a nice nginx / Django configuration tool that works with any server, not necessarily at Digital Ocean.